andrewfitzy/2023-advent-of-code/README.md

 - [Husky v8.0.0](https://typicode.github.io/husky/).
 Used for pre commit hooks.

-All development was completed using [Visual Code]() which is an OK text editor, there are lots of useful plugins.
+All development was completed using [Visual Studio Code](https://code.visualstudio.com) which is an OK text editor, there are lots of useful plugins.

 ## Setup
 First we need to run install so that the dependencies are installed and then run the prepare script to ensure husky is setup correctly.